home-assistant/home-assistant.io/source/voice_control/assist_create_open_ai_personality.markdown

 <lite-youtube videoid="xMFC8yaVtpI" videoStartAt="176" videotitle="Home Assistant Release Party 2024.6"></lite-youtube>

-## Using the AI voice assistant
+## Using the AI voice assistant on your devices

-To learn how to use the assistant with your voice, refer to one of the following tutorials, depending on the hardware you want to use ot interact with it:
+To learn how to use the AI assistant with your devices, refer to one of the following tutorials, depending on the hardware you want to use ot interact with it:

 - [ESP32-S3-BOX voice assistant](/voice_control/s3_box_voice_assistant/)
 - [$13 voice assistant using ATOM Echo](/voice_control/thirteen-usd-voice-remote/)